 6 Best Practices for Recruiting Top Teachers

-- Write a compelling job description
+1. Write a compelling job description

 Looking at a long list of responsibilities and qualifications can honestly be a bit of a drag to a prospective candidate.
-So, focus on spicing up your standard job description to be a more appealing read.
-Sell the role and the district within the description—the opportunities the role offers, upcoming projects the position will be involved in, and specific benefits of working at YOUR district.
-Think about why someone would want this job when writing a job description.
-A rock star candidate is going to apply for a rock star job posting—one that sounds both exciting and challenging.
-If you’re not a strong writer or a creative writer, enlist the help of a coworker who is.
-Putting the effort into creating a topnotch job description will be worth your time.
+But on the other hand, a job description that is too vague or too flowery can also be off-putting.
+To find the right balance by focusing on spicing up your standard job description to be a more appealing read.
+Sell the role and the district within the description—the opportunities the role offers, upcoming projects the position will be involved in, and specific benefits of working in your school or district that really make it shine.

-- Post the job opening on your school/district website and on online job-search boards
+2. Post the job opening on your school/district website and on online job-search boards

 Depending on what type of opening you are hiring for, there are also numerous professional organizations that have career pages on their websites.
 Finally, there is no shortage of education-specific job boards to consider posting your opening on.
-Just a couple to consider are Teachers-Teachers.com and SchoolSpring.
+Just a couple to consider are K12JobSpot and SchoolSpring.

-- Tap your existing staff for referrals
+3. Tap your existing staff for referrals

-- Partner with local colleges or universities to hire recent graduates
+4. Partner with local colleges or universities to hire recent graduates

 Most colleges have a career center that is always looking for open positions to post and networking opportunities to offer their students.
 Many of these career centers also host career fairs you can attend to connect in person with new graduates who may be a fit for your organization.
 This is a great way to connect further with your community, tap into local talent, and build your reputation with college students, recent graduates, and the postsecondary institution itself.

-- Treat your candidates like gold
+5. Treat your candidates (and current staff) like gold

 First impressions are everything, so make sure that every interaction with a potential staff member is positive.
 Strong candidates have many options to consider, so everyone needs to be polished, timely, and pleasant when interacting with potential new hires.
 Remember that they are interviewing you just as much as you are interviewing them!

-- Think outside the box
+6. Think outside the box